harleysmodernlife/VERN/TASKS_AND_TODO.md

 - MCP proxy/server does not support direct tool invocation from Python/browser clients.
 - Browser-based UIs (Inspector, dashboard) may fail to connect to MCP proxy due to missing CORS headers.
 - For MVP, tools are called directly in Python.
+- LLM backend (Ollama/Qwen3) may be slow or error-prone on low-resource hardware.
-- See README.md and KNOWN_ISSUES_AND_GOTCHAS.md for details.
+- See README.md, QUICKSTART.md, and KNOWN_ISSUES_AND_GOTCHAS.md for details.

 ---